AdobeDocs/workfront.en/help/quicksilver/maestro/overview-of-record-types-and-taxonomies.md

 # Overview of Adobe Maestro record types

-Unlike Workfront where the object types were predefined, in Adobe Maestro, you can create your own object types.
+Unlike Workfront where the object types are predefined, in Adobe Maestro, you can create your own object types.
 For example, in Workfront the object types of Program, Portfolio, Project, Task, or Issue are already created.

 Maestro object types are called "record types".
 Record types are the building blocks of a Maestro workspace.
 For information about workspaces, see [Create workspaces](../maestro/create-workspaces.md).

 ## Record type overview

-In Maestro, you can create custom object types that meet your organization's workflows.
+In Maestro, you can create custom object types that meet your organization's needs.

 You can also import record types from other applications.